 In terms of taste, if you were to coat the chip with a little less oil, would it still taste as good?
 Can you remove costs there?
 It's critical to understand your customer's buying decisions well enough that you can ensure that the money you spend on creating your offer is spent in areas that will actually drive sales.
 But how can you find this out?
 That's where smart marketing comes in.

-When amending your offer for customers, it's important not to waste time on things that don't really add to your costs.
+When amending your offer for customers, it's important not to waste time on things that won't reduce your costs.
 This means you need to really understand the costs that drive your product or service.

 Break it down penny by penny, so you can identify the four or five biggest costs in getting your offer to your customers.
 Why do these four or five things cost what they do?
 What would they cost if you did things differently?
 What would happen if you were to reduce the size of your cakes from 30cm to 27cm?
 Or offer delivery in 36 hours, rather than 24?
 Would that save you money?
 Would you lose customers as a result?